-Learning about the symptoms of heroin withdrawals can be a fine line to walk.
+Learning about the symptoms of withdrawal can be a fine line to walk.
 While it’s important to know what to expect, it can be unhelpful and even harmful to agonize, stress, and anticipate those symptoms.
 So, know the symptoms, but also be ready with coping mechanisms to help you deal with them once they start.

 A few great suggestions include:

 - Journaling or writing